FalkorDB/build-image/README.md

 - `falkordb/falkordb-build:alpine-1.0.0`
 - `falkordb/falkordb-build:debian-1.0.0`

-The version is maintained in the `VERSION` file at the root of this repository.

 ### Release Process

 1. Commit and push to `main` branch - this will build and push images with version tags